Setting Up a Free Tier Billing Alarm in AWS CloudWatch (Email Alert at $5)

 --region us-east-1

-Phase 3: Create the CloudWatch Billing Alarm
+Step 3: Create the CloudWatch Billing Alarm at the $5 Threshold

 aws cloudwatch put-metric-alarm \

---alarm-name "FreeTierBillingAlert" \
+--alarm-name "FreeTierBillingAlarm" \

 --metric-name EstimatedCharges \